top of page

 Words: traditional

-Music: Playsongs Publications Ltd
+Music: Kevin Graal and Steve Grocott, published by Playsongs Publications Ltd

 Invite everyone to hold their baby securely on their knee, facing outwards for this vigorous knee bouncer.
 'Drop' baby between knees on the third line, then lift back up for more bouncing.
 It's fun to start at a slower pace and build up the tempo with each repeat.